-Started with photography as a daily challenge in 2017, learning from the basics to photo editing and posting.
-Instagram: @idelafuentef
+Ignacio started with photography as a daily challenge in 2017, learning from the basics to photo editing and posting.

 The moon is truly one of the best subjects to start with astrophotography, as it’s the largest and brightest object in the night sky.
-It is so large that most of the times you can get a great picture of it just using a telephoto lens, and when the sun lights it properly, you can use a shutter speed fast enough to avoid getting a lot of noise because of the ISO and also avoid having to use a tripod.
+It is so large that most of the time, you can get a great picture of it just using a telephoto lens.
+When the sun lights it properly, you can use a shutter speed fast enough to avoid getting a lot of noise because of the ISO and also avoid having to use a tripod.

-However, this is not so easy as going outside on your yard any night and taking a random photo in expectancy of being lucky, you still need to use the right techniques and careful planning to get a nice shot.
+However, this is not so easy as going outside in your yard on any night and taking a random photo expecting to get lucky; you still need to use the right techniques and careful planning to get a nice shot.

-However, in not all the cases the moon is fully bright.
+However, the moon is not fully bright in all cases.
 Then, maybe getting a tripod could be a good option.
 There are many of them available for not so much money, and I found that the smaller ones can make the job can do the job pretty well, and they can have a really good relation quality-price.

-But before we go out there to take nice photos, we have to take into account a main handicap in night photography: pollution.
-In big cities , this can sometimes get in the way of a crisp clear shot, so consider driving out to somewhere where the air will be cleaner to photograph the moon.
+Before we go out there to take nice photos, we have to take into account the main handicap in night photography: pollution.
+In big cities, this can sometimes get in the way of a crisp, clear shot, so consider driving out to somewhere where the air will be cleaner to photograph the moon.

 As a summary, these are the main thing you have to do when you want to take a picture of the moon:

 1. Pick the right date to go out.

 Start by finding out when and where the moon will be visible in the night sky, and also how much of it will be lit by the sun (the area known as the phase).
 You can readily find plenty of information about the times and positions of the moon’s ascension and descent, along with its phases, on many meteorological websites like Moon Connection.
 A perfectly full moon like the one we're shooting has the biggest visual impact.